Bookmap Knowledge Base

 How to Configure Multibook Customizer

-To create a synthetic instrument with Multibook, you need to be connected to one or more exchanges and to be subscribed to the instruments you want to combine.
-We recommend starting using Multibook with these adapters: Binance, Bitstamp, Coinbase, and Huobi.
+To create a synthetic instrument with Multibook, you need to be connected to one or more exchanges, and to be subscribed to the instruments you want to combine.
+We recommend traders start using Multibook with these adapters: Binance, Bitstamp, Coinbase, and Huobi.
+These are typically the easiest and most stable.

 If you go to Settings → Configure add-ons and then select Multibook, you will see the settings parameters to edit or create a Multibook instrument.
-You can combine from 2 to 5 instruments into one consolidated instrument.
-Make sure you are connected to some exchanges.
+You can combine anywhere from 2 to 5 instruments into one consolidated instrument.

-To create a Multibook chart, first, you define a name for this synthetic instrument, and then you can choose the details of what you want to see from each instrument.
+To create a Multibook chart, first you must enter a name for this synthetic instrument, as no instrument can be opened in Bookmap without a designated, unique name.
+Next, you can choose the details of what you want to see from each instrument, including which exchanges and features to include.
 Let’s move on to the checkboxes, and we will come back to tick size and size granularity after.

-• Depths Check this box to see the liquidity of each instrument combined in the heatmap.
-You must select at least one to generate a chart.
+• Depths: This checkbox appears next to each added instrument, and traders should check this box to see the liquidity of each instrument combined in the heatmap.
+You must select at least one to generate a chart, and selecting more than one will completely merge each instrument’s liquidity data into one.

-• Trades These are the trade bubbles and volume delta that represent aggressive market order transactions.
-You can choose to see only the trades of a single instrument on an exchange or multiple trades across exchanges.
-Please note, if you select more than one instrument, you may see trades transacted above or below the best bid or ask.
-It is because prices are different across exchanges, as previously mentioned.
-You can also edit which trades are visible after the Multibook instrument has been created.
+• Trades: These toggle the trade bubbles and volume delta for each added instrument, and represent aggressive market order transactions.
+You can choose to see only the trades of a single instrument on an exchange, or multiple trades across exchanges.
+Please note, if you select more than one instrument you may see trades transacted above or below the best bid or ask.
+This is because prices are different across exchanges, as previously mentioned, and so trades from one exchange/instrument may not match the average best bid or ask of the combined instrument .
+You can also edit which trades are visible after the Multibook instrument has been created, allowing you to tweak your heatmap after seeing how the different instruments meld together.

 scrnsht

-You might want to compare the BBO between several instruments in the Multibook chart.
-To do so, enable the corresponding BBO checkbox(es).
-Their default colours are set randomly (but collisions may occur), and for best bid and best ask lines of the one instrument, colours are the same.
-You can change any colour with a colour picker that can be found by clicking on the “expand” button near the corresponding instrument name.
+Their default colors are set randomly (unfortunately this means collisions may occur), and for the best bid and best ask lines of a single instrument, colors remain the same.
+You can change the color of any line with a color picker that can be found by clicking on the “expand” button near the corresponding instrument name.

 scrnsht